 Things to Do: 4WD, Motorcycle, walks, explore the rocks, trees and wildflowers, visit the tribute, learn the history of the track.

-Road Closures: Keep checking weather forecasts before your trip and contact the Wave Rock Visitor Centre before you leave for details of Holland Track current conditions.
+Track Current Conditions: Keep checking weather forecasts before your trip and contact the Wave Rock Visitor Centre before you leave for details of Holland Track current conditions.

 History of the Holland Track